Vyral/mark-deacon/_posts/2019-08-30-the-pros-and-cons-of-selling-to-an-ibuyer.md

 **Pro No. 1: You get to choose your closing date.** This can be very handy for people on a strict schedule, such as those who are relocating for a job.&nbsp;

-**Pro No. 2: There is no appraisal or financing contingencies.&nbsp;**
+**Pro No. 2: There are no appraisals or financing contingencies.&nbsp;**

-**Pro No. 3: There is no showings.** In other words, you get to sell your home as is without worrying about strangers walking through it and assessing every detail.&nbsp;
+**Pro No. 3: There are no showings.** In other words, you get to sell your home as is without worrying about strangers walking through it and assessing every detail.&nbsp;

 {% include pullquote.html %}